 Preamble: To promote a high level of professionalism, courtesy and to improve professional relationships within and throughout the Kansas City metropolitan legal community, the Kansas City Metropolitan Bar Association hereby adopts the following Principles of Civility.
 Lawyers acting with civility are more effective and achieve better outcomes, build better reputations, and foster respect and professionalism, which breeds job satisfaction.
-Incivility makes legal matters more difficult to resolve, increases costs, wastes time and resources, and undermines public confidence in the legal system.
-Thus, we not only encourage, but promote civility among the legal profession and agree to abide by the following Principles of Civility.
+Incivility makes cases more difficult to resolve, increases costs, wastes time and resources, and undermines public confidence in the legal system.
+Thus, we not only encourage, but promote civilly amongst our adversaries and as advocates, and agree to abide by the following Principles of Civility.

-Civility and professionalism is essential to the operation of our legal system, and this goal can only be achieved when all participants, (lawyers, judges, court personnel, litigants, etc.) adhere to the principles of civility and professionalism.
+I. Civility and professionalism is essential to the operation of our legal system, and this goal can only be achieved when all participants, (lawyers, judges, court personnel, litigants, etc.) adhere to the principles of civility and professionalism.

+II.
 Communicate professionally and respectfully.

-Comment: Consideration should be given to the nature and tone of all communication including phone calls, written letters as well as electronic media, emails, texts, and social media outlets.
-Direct and open communication serves to manage expectations and reduces the time and resources required to resolve a matter.
+Comment: Consideration should be given to the nature and tone of all communication including traditional phone calls and written letters, as well as electronic media including emails, texts, and social media outlets.
+Direct and open communication serves to narrow issues to be litigated and reduces the time and resources required to resolve a matter.
 Lawyers should refrain from disrespectful communications or disparaging personal remarks.
 Lawyers should refrain from creating an unnecessary sense of urgency for response; however, inquiries and communications should be made promptly as a matter of professional courtesy.
 Unless permitted or invited by the court, communications between lawyers should not be sent to the court.

-Never deceive another.
+III.
+Never knowingly deceive another.

 Comment: This Principle is not intended to restrict aggressive expression of opinions helpful to a client but is directed against affirmative misrepresentations by lawyers or their staff to others while representing the interests of a client.
-This Principle does not suggest any obligation (separate from that imposed by existing ethical canons, laws, or discovery rules) for disclosure.
+This Principle does not suggest any obligation (separate from that imposed by existing ethical canons, laws or discovery rules) for disclosure.

+IV.
 Honor promises and commitments.

-Comment: This Principle seeks to avoid a cavalier attitude toward breaking commitments without good cause.
-A lawyer's word is a bond upon which others rightfully rely.
+Committee Comment: This Principle seeks to avoid a cavalier attitude toward breaking commitments without good cause.
+A lawyer's word is a bond on which others rightfully rely.

-Respect others' time, schedule, and resources.
+V. Respect others' time, schedule, and resources.

-Comment: Lawvers should cooperatively in scheduling all matters, considering the time commitments, schedule, resources, and well-being of themselves and opposing counsel, parties, the court, witnesses, and all others involved in the legal process.
+Comment: Lawyers should work cooperatively in scheduling all matters, considering the time commitments, schedule, resources, and well-being of themselves and opposing counsel, parties, the court, witnesses, and all others involved in the judicial process.
 Events requiring opposing counsel, including depositions, hearings, meetings, and conferences, should be scheduled by agreement of all interested persons whenever possible.
 Cooperative scheduling results in fewer conflicts and avoids unnecessary expenditures of time and expense.
-Reasonable requests for extensions of time and/or for waiver of procedural formalities should be permitted when the legitimate interests of the client will not be adversely affected.
-Lawyers and judges should be mindful that use of technology helps to reduce time, costs, and resources expended.
-The law and some courts allow for virtual appearances, but such advances in technology should not hinder or impact professionalism and preparedness for these appearances.
+Lawyers and judges should be mindful that use of technology helps to reduce time, costs and resources expended.

+VI.
 Avoid unfounded and unreasonable attacks on lawyers and the judiciary.